-"The first card which has been placed face down in the discharge rack, otherwise known as the "burn card", shall be disclosed or not disclosed base upon provisions established by the Tribe."
+"The first card which has been placed face down in the discharge rack, otherwise known as the "burn card", shall be disclosed if-requested-by-a-player or not disclosed based upon rules established by the Tribe."

 22. Section XVI.C.7.k. of the Compact is amended as follows: